-- Select Monitoring and Alarms in the left-side navigation pane to enter the Monitoring and Alarms page.
+- Click Monitoring and Alarms in the left-side navigation pane to enter the Monitoring and Alarms page.

-- Select the monitoring type Engine Monitoring in the Monitoring tab.
+- Select the monitoring type Engine Monitoring on the Monitoring tab page.

-Note The refresh of TPS/QPS performance data takes about five minutes.
+Note Refreshing TPS/QPS performance data takes about five minutes.

 - Compare the QPS/TPS of each database to verify whether the load ratio is correct.

-Verify the SQL load by directly connecting each database
+Verify the SQL load by directly connecting to each database

-You can view the number of SQL statements run by each instance by connecting the master database and read-only databases involved in read/write splitting.
+You can view the number of SQL statements executed by each instance by connecting to the master database and read-only databases involving read/write splitting.

-Run any of the following commands to verify the SQL load:
+Run either of the following commands to verify the SQL load:

 select * from information_schema.global_status where VARIABLE_NAME = 'COM_SELECT';